Web-n-Composite/crypto-hacks-list/README.md

-<p>Unfortunately for&nbsp;<code>Cryptopia</code>, they suffered&nbsp;&nbsp;<a href="https://www.saturn.network/blog/cryptopia-exchange-hacked-again/"><u>another hack 15 days after the first one</u></a>&nbsp;&nbsp;.&nbsp;That was the end of the New Zealand exchange – now they are going through the process of liquidation.</p>
+Unfortunately for Cryptopia , [they suffered](https://www.saturn.network/blog/cryptopia-exchange-hacked-again) another hack 15 days after the first one.
+That was the end of the New Zealand exchange – now they are going through the process of liquidation.

-<p>Update 2020:&nbsp;&nbsp;<code>Cryptopia</code>Still in liquidation, but it has now been revealed that the&nbsp;&nbsp;<a href="https://bitcoinist.com/hacked-exchange-cryptopia-breached-aml-requirements/"><u>exchange did not comply with anti-money laundering (AML) requirements</u></a>&nbsp;&nbsp;when creating new user accounts.&nbsp;For more than&nbsp;<code>900 000</code>active user accounts, there is no customer data other than usernames and email addresses.&nbsp;</p>
+*Update 2020* Cryptopia is still in liquidation, but it has now been [revealed that the](https://bitcoinist.com/hacked-exchange-cryptopia-breached-aml-requirements/) exchange did not comply with anti-money laundering (AML) requirements when creating new user accounts.
+For more than 900,000 active user accounts, there is no customer data other than usernames and email addresses.

-<p>Fewer&nbsp;<code>1%</code>users have completed customer identification, which is an important part of procedures&nbsp;<code>AML</code>that ensure that customers are who they say they are.&nbsp;Thousands of cryptocurrency accounts worth more than $&nbsp;<em>3 million</em>&nbsp;have been&nbsp;&nbsp;<a href="https://www.rnz.co.nz/news/business/409243/cryptopia-anti-money-laundering-compliance-issues-revealed-to-court"><u>traced to uninhabited islands or physical addresses that didn’t exist</u></a>&nbsp;&nbsp;.&nbsp;Currently, many of those who lost funds in a hack are not eligible for a liquidator refund because there is not enough information about who owns which accounts.&nbsp;</p>
+Fewer  than 1% of users have completed customer identification, which is an important part of the AML procedure that ensure that customers are who they say they are.
+Thousands of cryptocurrency accounts worth more than [$3 million have been](https://www.rnz.co.nz/news/business/409243/cryptopia-anti-money-laundering-compliance-issues-revealed-to-court) traced to uninhabited islands or physical addresses that didn’t exist.
+Currently, many of those who lost funds in a hack are not eligible for a liquidator refund because there is not enough information about who owns which accounts.

-<p>While it’s unfortunate that it&nbsp;<code>Cryptopia</code>was hacked twice in a row within a month, it’s clear that the exchange didn’t do its due diligence.&nbsp;Given that the majority of Cryptopia’s active users were from outside New Zealand, more needed to be done to enforce anti-money laundering measures.</p>
+While it’s unfortunate that it&nbsp;<code>Cryptopia</code>was hacked twice in a row within a month, it’s clear that the exchange didn’t do its due diligence.&nbsp;Given that the majority of Cryptopia’s active users were from outside New Zealand, more needed to be done to enforce anti-money laundering measures.